Tampons are the latest vital product that are suddenly hard to find

 Period poverty is the inability to access sufficient, quality menstrual products.
 And even before the recent price increases, many women in the U.S. were affected by period poverty.
 Unfortunately, we don’t have rigorous data on the extent or scale of period poverty across the country.

 But a study I conducted in 2021 with colleagues at the CUNY School of Public Health found that the pandemic exacerbated the problem of period poverty.
-Loss of income as a result of the economic fallout of the pandemic was a strong predictor of menstrual product insecurity, especially for women already on low incomes or with lower formal education.
+Loss of income as a result of the economic fallout of the pandemic was a strong predictor of menstrual-product insecurity, especially for women already on low incomes or with lower formal education.
 Respondents to our survey indicated increased challenges when it came to accessing menstrual products.

 What is the impact of period poverty on women’s lives?

-There isn’t a lot of data on period poverty in this country – we have only really started talking about it in recent years.
+There isn’t a lot of data on period poverty in this country—we have only really started talking about it in recent years.
 It isn’t a subject that, traditionally, women have felt comfortable talking about.

-Alongside the financial burden, there is importantly the ongoing stigma and stress for women who are unable to access or afford menstrual products.
-Menstrual product insecurity can affect a woman’s confidence to go about her daily life and create anxiety.
+Alongside the financial burden, there is, importantly, the ongoing stigma and stress for women who are unable to access or afford menstrual products.
+Menstrual-product insecurity can create anxiety and affect a woman’s confidence to go about her daily life.

 Another thing we found in our study looking at how the recent pandemic affected access to menstrual products was that women described using various coping mechanisms when not able to afford or access them.
-This included, for example, using diapers, socks and cloth in place of menstrual products such as pads and tampons.
+This included, for example, using diapers, socks, and cloth in place of menstrual products, such as pads and tampons.
 This is happening now in America, but many women are embarrassed to talk about it.

 Period poverty and the tampon shortage may also mean that women are having to use inferior products.
 Yes, you might be able to get cheaper tampons at the dollar store, but they might not work as well, and using lower-quality products might mean a woman has to buy even more of them.